Vikashz/audio/README.md

 # audio
-Task given by filed.com for python developer role.
 Coding exercise:
 Write a Flask / FastAPI / Django Web API that simulates the behavior of an audio file server while using a MongoDB / SQL database.